Lv1Fishy/CISC3140/notes/journal.md

 ## 4/6/2025 Jiahui Yu ##
 Created a bunch of more folders in the "Prefab" folder for future uses Created a player script for simple movement, allows for the player object to move around

+## 4/7/2025 Jiahui Yu ##
+Created a persistent data script to keep track of the player's stats Added a script where the camera follows the player object Began developing the player's inventory UI

+##